scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 open source and licensed under GPL.
 We included turn lane markings of all shapes and sizes, as well as ones that are partially covered by cars and/or shadows.
-We excluded turn lane markings that are erased or fully covered by cars (see Figure 5).
+We excluded turn lane markings that are erased or fully covered by cars (see Figure 4b).

 .. figure:: fig45.png
    :height: 100 px
    :width: 200 px
    :scale: 10 %

-   Figure 4: Annotating turn lane markings - Draw bounding box around the turn lane markings.
+   Annotating turn lane markings - Draw bounding box around the turn lane markings.
-   Figure 5: Data Cleaning - Excluding turn lane arrows that are fully covered by car.
+   Figure 4b: Data Cleaning - Excluding turn lane arrows that are fully covered by car.

 To prepare training data for parking lot segmentation, we first generate polygons from OpenStreetMap tags excluding features that are not visible